 Between October 2015 and January 2020, Jacobs has delivered a total shareholder return 165% above the S&P 500, which was up 86% during the same period.
 To a great extent, our success is the result of our cultural transformation and a growing sense of inclusion in the Jacobs team.
 For Steve Demetriou, sport – especially basketball – offers valuable lessons for the workplace.
 “Basketball is a classic team sport,” he says.
 “It is really the combination of putting complementary talent together.
 Bringing different skills, capabilities and instincts drives success, versus just having the best players.
 Business is a combination of clearly having the top talent, and ensuring it is complementary and that the chemistry exists.”

 It has been exhilarating to be part of a journey that has led to the creation of such a team.

-— Shelie Gustafson is chief human resources officer and a member of the Jacobs executive leadership team
+— Shelie Gustafson is executive vice president, chief people & inclusion officer and a member of the Jacobs executive leadership team